Jenius3/generic-questions-and-feedback/README.md

 * [ ] How did you evaluate/validate your results?
  * [ ] Proof, simulation, real-world data?
 * [ ] Which results do you expect on use case X?
+* [ ] Why did you choose this evaluation metric?
+Purpose?
+Advantages?
+Disadvantages?
+Disadvantages of others?

 ### Future Work
 * [ ] Of course, nothing is perfect, which parts require further research?